PixelBuildsROM/android_manifest/README.md

 ## Setting up your building enviroment ##

-To establish your building environment, ensure that you are operating a 64-bit Linux distribution and have installed necessary packages for building Paranoid Android.
+To establish your building environment, ensure that you are operating a 64-bit Linux distribution and have installed necessary packages for building Android.
 Preferably, use Ubuntu as recommended by Google.
 Follow the system setup instructions, including Ubuntu-specific commands, available on the [Android Open Source Project website](https://source.android.com/source/initializing.html#setting-up-a-linux-build-environment).

 After configuring your machine, return here to proceed with the subsequent instructions.